 Stay positive, don't be sad - because I'm not, I need positive reinforcement around me, prayers for strength & prayers on healing.
 Don't falter in your beliefs & faith, because I need your strength & support & all the prayers you can share.
 God is bigger & more powerful than anything we face, and He is in control of all things in our lives.

-I read a book that emphasized the "A, B, C, D" plan. - ask for what God wants for us in our lives, live in harmony with his plan.
+I read a book that emphasized the "A, B, C, D" plan.
+A - ask for what God wants for us in our lives, live in harmony with his plan.
 B - believe.
 Believe in yourself & believe those around you will support & love you.
 Surround yourself with believers.
 C -commit.
 Do what you believe.
 D - do something about it.

 Philippians 4:13 "I can do everything through Him who gives me strength".